ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 Also, the texts themselves aren't complete sentences.
 A model trained on this data might translate poorly to longer documents as the *context* of an entity is lost.
 For example, articles (*ang*, *si*, *ang mga*) can point to a noun phrase and give clues if it's a person or organization.
+So we can't rely on a model trained with WikiANN.
 However, WikiANN can still be useful.
 We can use it to train a model for bootstrapping our annotations.

+> ...the texts [in WikiANN] aren't complete sentences.
+A model trained on this
+> data might translate poorly to longer documents...so we can't [just] rely [on it].

 Fortunately, we have **a lot of unannotated datasets that represent the diversity of the Filipino language**.
 For example, there is the